 Symptoms of a fractured tibia include:

 - severe, immediate pain

 - possible loss of feeling in the foot

-If a doctor suspects a person has broken their shinbone, they will confirm it with an X-ray.
+If a doctor suspects someone has broken their shinbone, they will usually confirm it with an X-ray.

-Treatment for a fracture will depend on the type of fracture a person has.
-For less serious fractures, treatment involves:
+Treatment will depend on the type of fracture a person has.
+For less serious fractures, treatment may involve wearing:

-- wearing a brace to protect and support the leg until fully healed
+- a brace to protect and support the leg until it heals

-If the person has an open fracture or one that does not heal with nonsurgical methods, it may require surgery.
+An open fracture or one that does not heal with nonsurgical methods may require surgery.

-According to the AAOS, adamantinoma and osteofibrous dysplasia (OFD) are rare forms of bone tumors that often begin growing in the shinbone.
+According to the AAOS, adamantinoma and osteofibrous dysplasia (OFD) are rare bone tumors that often grow in the shinbone.
 There are many similarities between the two tumors, and doctors think that they are related.